Callum Simpson (boxer): Professional career

 Simpson made his professional debut in 2019 against seasoned journeyman Elvis Dube at Doncaster Racecourse, winning a points decision.

 In October of the same year, Simpson faced and beat Kiril Psonko.
 A month later, he beat Richard Harrison via technical knockout at the Metrodome, Barnsley.

 Simpson had two fights in 2021, the first in October against Lewis van Poetsch.
 The second in December versus Antony Woolery, winning both via technical knockout.

 In 2022, Simpson was scheduled to fight Michael Osmanu Osunla.
 However, when the bout began, it was visibly noted that the opponent shared no resemblance to Osunla.
 Simpson continued to win the fight via knockout.
 But an investigation was opened to uncover the identity of the imposter fighter.

 Simpson won his first title by stopping Ben Ridings in the second round to claim the Central Area super-middleweight title at the Leisure Centre in Oldham on 1 October 2022.

 In February 2023, Simpson signed an exclusive promotional agreement with Boxxer.
-Simpson made his Boxxer debut in March 2023 against Celso Neves,winning via technical knockout.
+Simpson made his Boxxer debut in March 2023 against Celso Neves, winning via technical knockout.
 In July, he beat Boris Crighton via unanimous decision.
 His third fight of the year came against Jose de Jesus Macias, with Simpson winning via unanimous decision after scoring a knockdown in the eighth round.

 In 2024, on the undercard of Fabio Wardley vs. Frazer Clarke at the O2 Arena in London, Simpson successfully defended his title against Dulla Mbabe, winning via knockout in round four.

 Simpson won the British and Commonwealth super-middleweight titles against champion Zak Chelli on 3 August 2024 in Barnsley at Simpson's childhood football club Barnsley F.C.'s stadium Oakwell.
 The fight, billed as Battle Lines, was won by Simpson via unanimous decision.

 He made a successful first defense of his titles by stopping Steed Woodall in round two of their bout at Park Community Arena in Sheffield on 11 January 2025.
-Three weeks later, on 1 February 2025, he defended his Commonwealth title against Ghanian boxer Elvis Ahorgah at Wembley Arena in London, stopping his opponent in the fifth round.
+Three weeks later, on 1 February 2025, he defended his Commonwealth title against Ghanaian boxer Elvis Ahorgah at Wembley Arena in London, stopping his opponent in the fifth round.

 Simpson faced Ivan Zucco for the vacant European super-middleweight title at Oakwell in Barnsley on 7 June 2025.
 He was knocked to the canvas in the first and third rounds, but recovered to win by stoppage when he felled his opponent three times in the 10th round.

-Simpson is scheduled to defend his European, British and Commonwealth super-middleweight titles against Troy Williamson at First Direct Arena in Leeds on 20 December 2025.
+Simpson put his European, British and Commonwealth super-middleweight titles up for grabs against Troy Williamson at First Direct Arena in Leeds on 20 December 2025.
+He was sent to the canvas four times in the 10th round and lost via technical knockout when the referee waived the fight off following the fourth knock down.
+A rematch was scheduled to take place at the same venue on 8 August 2026 although only the British and Commonwealth titles were at stake as Williamson had relinquished the European belt.
+Simpson won by unanimous decision.